joshrp/moonlight-docs/Internet-Streaming-Errors.md

 If your ISP won't give you a public IP address, you can try using the [ZeroTier setup steps](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#zerotier) instead.

 # Internet GameStream connectivity check error
 This error usually means your router doesn't have UPnP enabled.
 Some routers have bugs where UPnP doesn't work properly, so you may check your router manufacturer's website for a firmware update for your router that could fix it.
+You can also try restarting your router.

 This error may also be caused by a firewall product on your host PC blocking the Internet Streaming Helper from talking to your router.
 Try disabling your host PC's firewall temporarily to see if that's the cause.